Remove “Search Assist” hyperlink

 Accessing Control Panel on Windows XP, Windows Vista, and Windows 7

 Click on Start > Control Panel.
 Window should open where you can adjust your computer settings.

 a) Hover your mouse on lower-left corner of the screen and wait for the icon to appear.

 b) Right-click on the icon to display list of accessible programs.

 c) Select Control Panel from the list.
 Window should open where you can adjust your computer settings.

 2. When Control Panel window appears, click on 'Uninstall a program' under Programs area.

 3. Your display now shows a screen to uninstall or change a program.
 Look for a name "Search Assist" and click on Uninstall/Change.
-If "Search Assist" is not present, try to look and remove items with the following names: Sendori
+If it is not present, try to look and remove entries such as Sendori.

 4. On the next prompt, you need to confirm the uninstall process.